Learning to Draw

 The reason children and adults claim they can’t draw is twofold; lack of confidence and what I refer to as the ‘comparison syndrome’.
 I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
 As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like.
 Yet he became successful and very rich.
 The point is, his drawings were unique, and that is what made them special.

-I’ve mentioned to children many times, ‘there is no one in the world that draws like you do’.
+I’ve mentioned to children many times in art lessons, ‘there is no one in the world that draws like you do’.
 Do you want to, ‘be a useless, pathetic individual who can’t even draw a line?’
 Or do you want to say, ‘WOW, no one in the world draws like I do, that’s brilliant!’
 There is only one of those responses that I accept.

-But, there will still be some who are not convinced and will still claim they can’t draw.
+There will still be some children who are not convinced and will still claim they can’t draw.
 So I explain to them that they can and the reason is simple.
 I get them to write something and exclaim, WOW, I wish I could draw like that!
 They look confused, I simply say I love their drawing.
 They reply, ‘I haven’t drawn anything it’s just writing.’
 ‘No it isn’t, it’s drawing.’
 I am reading the shapes they drew on paper.
 In the video I show this by drawing a ‘smiley face’ and writing the word ‘face’ next to it, neither of which look like a real face, yet we ‘read’ both as ‘face’, despite the fact both are drawn.